rse/encodr/README.md

 and UTF8-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)).
 The actual encoding/decoding is performed by underyling libraries.
-This package is just a convenient abstraction layer to ensure the correct library is used and consistent data types are used.
+This package is just a convenient abstraction layer to ensure the correct library and consistent data types are used.

 Installation
 ------------